- Portrayed By: Emma Roberts

 - The Heavy: Despite being a Big Bad, he is directly responsible for a lot of events happening throughout the season.

-- Historical Beauty Upgrade: The real Richard Ramirez was plainer than Zach Villa, who makes him look like a homicidal version of an 80s black-leather-motorcycle bad boy.
+- Historical Beauty Upgrade: The real Richard Ramirez was plainer than Zach Villa, who makes him look like a homicidal version of an 80s black leather-clad biker bad boy.
 The real Ramirez also had foul-smelling rotting teeth (one of his main identifying characteristics) which the show's Ramirez clearly does not have.

 - Historical Domain Character: Ramirez was a real-life serial killer dubbed "The Night Stalker."

 - Implacable Man: Was impaled through the mouth on a tree branch by Mr. Jingles, and walked away from it.
 Thanks to Satan.